technomancy/leiningen/TUTORIAL.md

 of Leiningen projects:

 * An application you can distribute to end-users
+* A server-side application
 * A library
-* A server-side application

-For the first, you can either build an uberjar or use a shell-wrapper.
-For libraries, you will want to have them published to a repository like Clojars.
+For the first, you typically either build an uberjar or use a shell-wrapper.
+For libraries, you will want to have them published to a repository like Clojars or a private repository.
 For server-side applications it varies as described below.

 ### Uberjar